jbfoushee/FEWD-FortuneGenerator/README.md

 ## Fortune Generator

 Let's face it: Opening a fortune cookie to get to the fortune is so analog.
 We need a way to get to the fortune faster.
-And, if we don't like the fortune we receive, we should be able to generate alternatives until satisfied.
+Furthermore, if we don't like the fortune we receive, we should be able to generate alternatives until satisfied.

 The following website does just that.
-Using [syllabus](https://docs.google.com/document/d/1iHvBFLRsh3JMZyToapYruRb-zEZ9leiZ41tRl3uVY5g/edit?usp=drivesdk) features such as
+Using [syllabus](https://docs.google.com/document/d/1TfmuWL3wTJ2HgdixkrgJysZl-wpoY7awePX-e-wYis4/edit) features such as
+- CSS flexbox
 - JavaScript arrays and
 - mathematical functions,